AP IMPACT: The world braces for retirement crisis

 Populations are aging rapidly as a result.
 The higher the percentage of older people, the harder it is for a country to finance its pension system because relatively fewer younger workers are paying taxes.

 In response, governments are raising retirement ages and slashing benefits.
-In 30 OECD countries, the average age at which men can collect full retirement benefits will rise to 64.6 in 2050, from 62.9 in 2010; for women, it will rise from 61.8 to 64.4.
-Italy is raising the age from 59 to 65.
+In 30 high- and middle-income OECD countries, the average age at which men can collect full retirement benefits will rise to 64.6 in 2050, from 62.9 in 2010; for women, it will rise from 61.8 to 64.4

 In the wealthy countries it studied, the OECD found that the pension reforms of the 2000s will cut retirement benefits by an average 20 percent.

-"France is a retirees' paradise now," says Richard Jackson, senior fellow at the Center for Strategic and International Studies.
+"France is a retirees' paradise now," says Richard Jackson, senior fellow at the CSIS.
 "You're not going to want to retire there in 20 to 25 years."

 Many of those facing a financial squeeze in retirement can look to themselves for part of the blame.
-They spent many years before the Great Recession borrowing and spending instead of setting money aside for old age.
-In the U.S., households took on an additional $5.4 trillion in debt — an increase of 75 percent — from the start of 2003 until mid-2008, according to the Federal Reserve Bank of New York.
-The savings rate fell from nearly 13 percent of after-tax income in the early 1980s to 2 percent in 2005.
+They spent many years before the Great Recession borrowing and spending instead of saving.

 The National Institute on Retirement Security estimates that Americans are at least $6.8 trillion short of what they need to have saved for a comfortable retirement.
 For those 55 to 64, the shortfall comes to $113,000 per household.